cytoscape/cytoscape-tutorials/reveal-cytoscape-readme.md

 ## Presenting
 Browse the available training materials already prepared:
-* [workshops](https://cytoscape.github.io/cytoscape-tutorials/modules/contents/#/workshops) -- Specific programs compiled for target audiences; typically composed of custom slides together with general modules (see below).
+* [presentations](https://cytoscape.github.io/cytoscape-tutorials/modules/contents/#/presentations) -- Specific programs compiled for target audiences; typically composed of custom slides together with general modules (see below).
 * [protocols](https://cytoscape.github.io/cytoscape-tutorials/modules/contents/#/protocols) -- General tutorials targeting common workflows or protocols; typically composed of custom slides together with general modules (see below).
-* [modules](https://cytoscape.github.io/cytoscape-tutorials/modules/contents/#/modules) -- Concise material focused on specific tasks; intended to be reused in multiple workshops or protocols (see above).
+* [modules](https://cytoscape.github.io/cytoscape-tutorials/modules/contents/#/modules) -- Concise material focused on specific tasks; intended to be reused in multiple presentations or protocols (see above).

 #### Navigating
 Use arrow keys, "space" or the on-screen arrows (lower right) to navigate the slides.
 Take note of modules that are organized ___vertically___ within a presentation.